LiberTEM/LiberTEM/docs/publications/joss/paper.md

 an adapted programming model.
-Ensuring compatibility and interoperability with other solutions like [Gatan Microscopy Suite (GMS)](http://www.gatan.com/products/tem-analysis/gatan-microscopy-suite-software), Dask, Hyperspy [@Pena2019], PyXem [@Johnstone2019], [Pixstem](https://pixstem.org/) and others is work in progress.
+Ensuring compatibility and interoperability with other solutions like [Gatan Microscopy Suite (GMS)](http://www.gatan.com/products/tem-analysis/gatan-microscopy-suite-software), Dask, HyperSpy [@Pena2019], pyXem [@Johnstone2019], [pixStem](https://pixstem.org/) and others is work in progress.
 They use a similar data model, which makes integration possible, in principle.
-As an example, LiberTEM can be run from within development versions of an upcoming GMS release that includes an embedded Python interpreter, and it can already generate efficient Dask.Distributed arrays from the data formats it supports.
+As an example, LiberTEM can be run from within development versions of an upcoming GMS release that includes an embedded Python interpreter, and it can already generate efficient Dask.distributed arrays from the data formats it supports.

 # Acknowledgements